 There are very few places that don’t use Google Drive today to collaborate on notes, projects, presentations, thinking, etc. Google Drive allows you to create different types of shared files, like spreadsheets and presentations.
 Google Docs is a starting place for getting used to using cloud storage and sharing documents with others.
 We have embedded two instructional videos that begin at the very beginning – creating your own Google Drive.
+It’s a bit longer than 10 minutes, but we suggest that you watch them as far as you need to, and then go to your own Google Drive and practice.
 Google Apps as LMS and PLE.
 About ETR Community EdTechReview (ETR) is a community of and for everyone involved in education technology to connect and collaborate both online and offline to discover, learn, utilize and share about the best ways technology can improve learning, teaching, and leading in the 21st century.

 EdTechReview spreads awareness on education technology and its role in 21st century education through best research and practices of using technology in education, and by facilitating events, training, professional development, and consultation in its adoption and implementation.
 Apps Switch: Q and A - Google Docs.
 Little-Known Google Sheet Features and Formulas for Teachers.
 Next up in our line of tricks for Google Drive lovers?

 We’re taking on Google Sheets.
 Here are some of our favorite features and functions (that you might not know about yet) that can be leveraged for interesting classroom projects.
 We also threw in some tips for formatting, translating, and validating data that are ideal for the organization-loving teacher.
 Images Sheets has a faster way to add images.
 Conditional Formatting Consistency is nice in a spreadsheet.